 We embarked in 2019 on a bold experiment to document the groundbreaking, restorative practices work that is transforming Detroit from the Motor City to becoming America’s first Restorative City.

-The result is the award-winning and film festival features Detroit Rising: How the Motor City Becomes a Restorative City and Finding Hope: In the Face of Hope.
+The result is the award-winning film festival features Detroit Rising: How the Motor City Becomes a Restorative City and Finding Hope: In the Face of Hope.
 Here’s how you can bring participatory learning and decision-making to your family, workplace, and community today.

 The award-winning series gives parents, educators, and activists who are working toward building a new reality, on small and large scales, an adaptable blueprint for an approach that works.

 The docuseries was called “illuminating” by The Mercury News and won Best Web Series at Cyrus International Film Festival.
-It received Special Mention in the Best Documentary category at Venice Shorts Film Festival.
+It received Special Mention in the Best Documentary category at Venice Shorts Film Festival and the “Audience Choice” award at the New Hope Film Festival.

 Rent the Detroit Rising series for private use: https://vimeo.com/ondemand/detroitrising